realAttaUrRehman/assignment7_CS/README.md

 is enabled, these dependencies will be installed automatically.
 Therefore, you will need internet access for build.

-"This library requires Visual Studio 2017 for compilation."
+"This library requires Visual Studio 2017 for compilation......"
 1. Open the solution (APIMATICCalculator.sln) file.
 2. Invoke the build process using `Ctrl+Shift+B` shortcut key or using the `Build` menu as shown below.